vampjaz/gazette/README.md

     constant string textcolor = "whatever color you want the text to be";

 The color can be a common name (blue, red, black) or any HTML allowed color.
-To set the color:
+To set the color once it has been changed:

     # if gazette is running, kill it:
     killall gazette